|

 the strongest conventional military force in the world, require nuclear weapons in perpetuity, but you, facing potentially

+well-armed opponents, are never to be allowed even one nuclear weapon.”
 If the United States continues its current nuclear stance, over time, substantial proliferation of nuclear weapons will

 almost surely follow.
 Some, or all, of such nations as Egypt, Japan, Saudi Arabia, Syria, and Taiwan will very likely initiate